NguyenMinhHuy0315/Anti-AdBlocker-For-Youtube/README.md

 # Anti-AdBlocker

-- block corn ads and other ads on youtube

 - using ai coding to block anti adblocker

 - use tamper monkey or grease monkey to use the script